 Most Amazon parrots love to bathe.
 There are a number of ways to allow them to bathe, from joining their owner in the shower, getting a spray bath with a spray bottle, or jumping in their water dish and splashing water all about.
 Regular bathing is an important element to keep an Amazon’s feathers healthy.

 There are often Amazon parrots in rescue and adoption centers.
 Because of their long lifespan, many owners cannot continue to care for them and in some cases, the parrots may outlive their owners.

 Feeding the Amazon Parrot

-Your Amazon should eat both pelleted bird food and healthy, fresh fruits, vegetables, and other "human" foods.
+Your Amazon should eat both pelleted bird food and healthy and fresh fruits, vegetables, and other "human" foods.
 Seeds are too high in fat for Amazons and while they can be fed as treats, they should make up no more than 10 percent of the whole diet.
 Nuts are a good treat but should only be fed in moderation.
 Parrot nutrition and proper diet is an important part of caring for parrots.